-After a successful launch of its inaugural program in June, Orlando Ballet will host its second Dance Accelerator competition for choreographers to blend their artistry with the business side of the performing arts.
+After a successful launch of its inaugural program last June, Orlando Ballet will collaborate with The Juilliard School to host the second Dance Accelerator competition for choreographers to blend artistry with the business side of the performing arts.

-Developed and facilitated by Broadway producers Pamela and Tim Kashani, Dance Accelerator leverages the power of technology to create a global platform for choreographers to present their creative ideas before industry professionals for critique and potential investment.
-The program is modeled after the Kashanis’ “Theater Accelerator” program which supports producers, writers and performers pursuing support for theatrical productions.
+Developed and facilitated by Broadway producers Pamela and Tim Kashani, of Apples and Oranges Studios, Dance Accelerator leverages the power of technology to create a global platform for choreographers to present their creative ideas before industry professionals for critique and potential investment.
+The program is modeled after the Kashani’s “Theater Accelerator” program, which supports producers, writers and performers pursuing backing for theatrical productions.
 Tim Kashani serves on the Orlando Ballet Board of Directors.

 The process, which is informally referred to as “Dance Tank,” fosters entrepreneurship in dance artists who seek support for their choreographic work by creating interactive opportunities with experts in production and business.
 The process culminates in a virtual global broadcast where competitors pitch their ideas before a panel of professionals from dance and other areas of the performing arts.

-Hill noted that the program is valuable to dancers by exposing them to all that is required in terms of artistry, logistics and business pressures that are core to the performing arts.
+Hill noted that the program is valuable to aspiring choreographers and dancers by exposing them to all that is required in terms of artistry, logistics and business pressures that are core to the performing arts.

-“The business side of the performing arts can be brutal, but it’s necessary to make things happen.
+“The business side of the performing arts can be brutal, but it’s necessary knowledge to have in order to make things happen.
 Dancers who embrace the business side of our industry have a better chance at longevity.
 This program offers a unique mentorship for performers to grow and evolve while they learn all that is involved in bringing a production to life,” Hill said.

-Orlando Ballet hosted its first program in June where three members of the dance company created brief programs that were performed live by Orlando Ballet company dancers during a Zoom livestream broadcast.
-Due to the self-isolation associated with the COVID-19 virus, the choreographers were forced to work with their dance teams remotely and then their performances were accomplished remotely as well, watched by a panel of judges all through ZOOM.
+Orlando Ballet hosted the first live program in June of 2020 where four brief programs were performed live by Orlando Ballet company dancers during a Zoom Livestream broadcast.
+Due to the self-isolation associated with the COVID-19 virus, the choreographers were forced to work with their dance teams remotely and then their performances were accomplished remotely as well, watched by a panel of judges all through Zoom.